l3-hpc/visit-tp-compare/README.md

 ```
 ffmpeg -framerate 15 -i TP_nosinkout_layer1_%04d.png TP_nosinkout_layer1.mp4
 ```
 That ffmpeg command should work everywhere, but it doesn't encode properly for many movie applications.
-They open in Google Chrome.
+(They do open in Google Chrome, so the enclosed index.html should display them.)

 Then move or remove pngs.
 ```